glamorous-noob/pwn_adventure_3/Episode_02-Tu_quoque_Brute/README.md

 ![creactecharactervftable](Images/creactecharactervftable.png)

-So I moved to looking at classes who actually had human-readable names like those of spells and enemies, thinking if I do understand their format maybe I will find things related to mana consumption.
+So I moved on to classes that actually had human-readable names like those of spells and enemies, thinking if I do understand their format maybe I will find things related to mana consumption.
 The vftables of spell-representing classes contained a little less than 40 function pointers.
 Apprently they all implemented the IItem interface, I spent a lot of time trying to figure out what certain functions did.
 A lot of them were easy since they consisted of returning a string (like a toString method or a getDescription or getTitle etc.) , but most of them were not, especially without knowing the structure of the class being manipulated.
 I tried to manually create types for classes and separate types for vftables so I would have something like `someobject->vftable.toStringmethod()` instead of the dreadful `(code*)((*(void**)someobject)+0xc)()` that a decompiler would typically create without having the right types.
 I made some effort but it was a big mess of not knowing where to start.

 The same problem occurred again when I found a class called `Player` that had TWO vftables because it had multiple inheritance.
 The combined total of pointers in this class's vftables is about 100.